Estimated Reading Time: 7 mins

 Codeship’s Slack integration works with webhooks to deliver updates to builds and related information.

 The HipChat plugin for Atlassian’s chat client provides notifications for builds and additional information and links back to commits.
-To enable this plugin, again, just navigate to the notifications section in the Codeship interface and click Enable.

 After many conversations, we found that the management and upkeep of plugins on Jenkins over time weren’t working for a lot of development teams, as they might not for you.
 With Codeship, we aim to provide a more developer-friendly solution that focuses on transitioning from existing setups easily and quickly.
 Removing any maintenance of plugins or other components helps our users stay focused on their application code.